Second Ebola patient headed to U.S.; N.Y. tests possible victim

 There is no proven cure for Ebola, and the death rate in the current epidemic is about 60 percent, experts say.

 Standard treatment for the disease is to provide supportive care.
-Doctors at Emory will try to maintain blood pressure and support breathing, with a respirator if needed, or provide dialysis if they experience kidney failure, as some Ebola sufferers do.
+Doctors at Emory will try to maintain blood pressure and support breathing of the workers, with a respirator if needed, or provide dialysis if they experience kidney failure, as some Ebola sufferers do.

 Brantly and Writebol each had lived in Liberia since last year with their spouses and, in Brantly's case, two young children.

-(Reporting by Rich McKay; Additional reporting by Mark Felsenthal in Washington and Anna Hiatt in New York; Writing by Daniel Wallis and Colleen Jenkins; Editing by Eric Beech, Eric Walsh and Ken Wills)
+(Reporting by Rich McKay; Additional reporting by Mark Felsenthal in Washington and Anna Hiatt in New York; Writing by Daniel Wallis and Colleen Jenkins; Editing by Eric Beech and Eric Walsh)